cheeseandcereal/remote_torrent_downloader/README.md

 ### Requirements

-In order to run this, there are different requirements for the local machine running this and the remote machine running deluge.
+In order to run this, there are different requirements for the local machine running this and the remote machine running the torrent daemon.

 - Remote Machine
   - Should be linux (may work on unix?)
+  - Running torrent daemon
-  - Running deluge daemon (only tested with 2.X, but should work with 1.X as well), accessible over the network with the specified RPC options in the config.
+    - Deluge daemon (only tested with 2.X, but should work with 1.X as well), accessible over the network with the specified RPC options in the config.
-    See these [deluge docs](https://dev.deluge-torrent.org/wiki/UserGuide/ThinClient) for more information
+      See these [deluge docs](https://dev.deluge-torrent.org/wiki/UserGuide/ThinClient) for more info
+    - OR
+    - Transmission daemon (only version 3.00+) accessible over the network with the specified RPC options in the config.
+      See these [transmission docs](https://github.com/transmission/transmission/wiki/Editing-Configuration-Files#rpc) for more info
   - Running sshd with sftp accessible over the network using the specified SFTP options in the config.
-    (Only tested with openssh, but may work with other sftp servers)
+    (Only tested with openssh, but should work with other sftp servers)
 - Local Machine (with Docker)
   - No additional requirements.
 See below if you do not wish to use docker.
 - Local Machine (without Docker)